puddlejumper90/Finance_Calculator/README.md

 # NEWS:

-8/9/2020: The CSV file will eventually be replaced by the SQL database.
+* 8/9/2020: The CSV file will eventually be replaced by the SQL database.
 There is currently no date for this change
+* 7/2/2023: This open source version will contain no data pipeline functionality to move `.csv` information to a Postgresql server.
+This process will be to be developed by the user.

 # Additional Details